-The Magic Lantern, the musical moniker of Jamie Doe, is set to release his latest single Holding Hands on 13th October 2017 via Hectic Eclectic Records.
+The Magic Lantern, the musical moniker of Jamie Doe, has released his latest single Holding Hands, out now via Hectic Eclectic Records.

 The single opens with a defiant cry of hope, the lyrics “I’m searching…”, ringing out alone before two saxophones enter, freely weaving around the vocal, at once harmonising and echoing it.
 This texture builds as a third saxophone joins creating a rich brass warmth through which Doe’s voice glides, effortlessly leaping between the declamatory and the intimate.
 The band enter with an infectious groove, and we are introduced to the songs’ key metaphor of a flood and the need for creative destruction - “One day, when all this is washed away, some will remain, full of hope in the pouring rain”.
 The track resolves with the triumph of hope over doubt.

 Holding Hands was written during a moment of desperation, Jamie having travelled half way across the world only to run out of road.
 Strung out and alone, he found himself writing this song for the true love he hoped to meet, as much an act of faith in their existence as a beacon to guide himself home.
 Originally written for voice and guitar, it was after hearing Bjork’s ‘Anchor Song’ late one night that Jamie decided to arrange the song for saxophone trio.
 The timbre of the brass, the groove of the band, The Bad Plus style piano solo – it is an arrangement that brings together some of Jamie’s key influences which he describes as “the lyrical directness of folk, the harmonic openness and improvisational freedom of jazz and the craft of great songwriting.
 It’s a good example of how much more confident I have become as an arranger”.